ayates67/Backboard-Project/README.md

 // Using HC-SR04 Module
 // Tested on 17 September 2019
 // ---------------------------------------------------------------- //
-int led = 9
+int led = 8;
+int counter = 0;
 #define echoPin 2 // attach pin D2 Arduino to pin Echo of HC-SR04
 #define trigPin 3 //attach pin D3 Arduino to pin Trig of HC-SR04

 // defines variables
-;long duration; // variable for the duration of sound wave travel int distance; // variable for the distance measurement

-void setup() {
+long duration; // variable for the duration of sound wave travel int distance; // variable for the distance measurement int oldDistance;//variable for the distance from the last loop void setup() {
   pinMode(trigPin, OUTPUT); // Sets the trigPin as an OUTPUT pinMode(echoPin, INPUT); // Sets the echoPin as an INPUT